Yoddikko/Yodd-s-cool-repos-collection/README.md

 - [StreamingCommunity](https://StreamingCommunity.computer): Italian site to watch movies and TV shows. 🌐 🏴‍☠️ 🏆

 - ## Disclaimer

-This repository is created for **educational purposes only**.
-It contains links to various resources available on the internet.
-The author does not condone, promote, or encourage any illegal activities, including piracy or copyright infringement.
+> **This repository is created for educational purposes only.** It contains links to various resources available on the internet.
+The author does **not condone, promote, or encourage** any illegal activities, including piracy or copyright infringement.

+---

+### User Responsibility
-All the links provided here are meant to serve as information, and the user is responsible for their actions while accessing these resources.
-It is advised to use these resources in compliance with applicable laws.
+All the links provided here are meant to serve as information, and **the user is responsible for their actions** while accessing these resources.
+It is strongly advised to use these resources in compliance with **applicable laws**.

+### Copyright Infringement
 Please note that some of the linked content may be subject to copyright or other legal restrictions in certain jurisdictions.

+### For Copyright Holders
-**If you are a copyright owner** or an agent thereof and believe that any of the content linked in this repository infringes your copyright, please contact us for removal.
+> **If you are a copyright owner** or an agent thereof and believe that any of the content linked in this repository infringes on your copyright, please [contact us](mailto:your-email@example.com) for removal.

+---

+❗ **Note:** Use this repository **at your own risk**.
+The author does not guarantee the legality, safety, or accuracy of the linked content.